 CICS automatically deletes virtual hosts if all the URIMAP definitions that made up the virtual host have been deleted.
-If you do not want to manage the virtual hosts that CICS has created for you, then you can ignore them, and manage at the level of your URIMAP definitions.
+You might not want to manage the virtual hosts that CICS has created for you.
+In that case, you can ignore them and manage at the level of your URIMAP definitions.

 You can also process virtual hosts using an analyzer program.
 The host name for an HTTP request is passed to the analyzer program, and you can code the program to provide a host-dependent response to the request.
-However, virtual hosts that are set up in this way cannot be managed using the INQUIRE HOST, SET HOST and virtual host browsing commands.
+However, if you set up virtual hosts in this way, you cannot manage them with the INQUIRE HOST, SET HOST, and virtual host browsing commands.